WLdurr/Data-Warehouse-and-Data-Lake-Systems/README.md

 ![Architecture Diagram](ReadmeFiles/Architecture2.png)

-# How to Import and Run AWS Lambda Functions
+## How to Import and Run AWS Lambda Functions

 To set up the system, follow these sequential steps.
 This guide will help you import and execute Lambda scripts in your AWS environment.

-## Prerequisites
+### Prerequisites
 1. Start by downloading all the necessary files from this repository.
 Each Lambda script is located in one of the following folders:
    - **01_PrepareEnvironment**
    - **02_SetupDatabase**
    - **03_ConfigureServices**
    - **04_FinalizeDeployment**

-   It is essential to proceed sequentially through these folders to set up the system correctly.
+   Each folder contains **multiple scripts**.
+The structure of the scripts and their intended purpose can be found within each folder.
+It is essential to proceed sequentially through the folders and scripts to set up the system correctly.

-## Steps to Import and Run a Lambda Function
+### Steps to Import and Run a Lambda Function
 1. **Log in to AWS**:
    - Navigate to the **Lambda Console** in your AWS Management Console.